-Dr Catherine Mahoney is Lecturer in Nursing and Senior Fellow of the Higher Education Academy (HEA) at Edinburgh Napier University, she registered with the Nursing Midwifery Council (NMC) as an Adult Health Nurse in 1998 and Nurse Teacher in 2009.
+Dr Catherine Mahoney is an Associate Professor in Nursing and Senior Fellow of the Higher Education Academy (HEA) at Edinburgh Napier University, she registered with the Nursing Midwifery Council (NMC) as an Adult Health Nurse in 1998 and Nurse Teacher in 2009.
 Catherine worked in a number of clinical specialties including cardio-thoracic surgery, high dependency, infectious diseases and drug and alcohol services.
 Catherine has also worked as Clinical Nutrition Nurse Specialist and senior educationalist within Professional and Practice Development.
 These roles entailed leading complex and strategic health service projects which afforded her recognition as an inspirational leader of organisational and cultural change.

 Having completed her PhD exploring nutritional interventions for Stroke patients, Catherine began her Lecturing position in the School of Health and Social Care in 2009 and is a member of the Population and Public Health Theme within the School.
 As a valued leader, she completed the Aurora Leadership Foundation training for women in Higher Education in 2016 and training with Twenty One Leadership in 2019.

 Catherine has held a number if leadership roles in the School of Health and Social Care including; Senior Academic Lead for Curriculum Enhancement, Lead for Staff Development, Athena Swan Champion, Lead for Educational Research, Programme Lead for the Bachelor of Nursing and Curriculum Lead for the Masters in Nursing.
 Catherine also serves on the University Academic Board.